Go Wild for 200 Years of ZSL

 Animal Stock Take

-This year is very special as ZSL London Zoo is celebrating its 200th birthday as a science-driven conservation charity.
-It kicked off this momentous year with its annual animal ‘stock take’ when Humboldt penguins, Asiatic lions, corals, Seychelles millipedes and capybaras were some of the 8,000 animals being counted.
-See them up close for yourself, and discover more about the zoo through special exhibitions exploring its innovative past and its future as a global conservation charity.
+Celebrations are taking place throughout the year to mark the 200th birthday of ZSL, the conservation charity behind the zoo.
+It kicked off 2026 with its annual ‘stock take’ when Humboldt penguins, Asiatic lions, Seychelles millipedes and capybaras were just some of the thousands of animals being counted.
+See them up close for yourself, and discover more about the zoo through special exhibitions and events.

 Themed Tours